 Mr. Thorpe had most of the land covered with sheds or roofs where he raised ginseng.
 With his tales of China, I became fascinated with the Orient and finally in 1981 I was privileged to tour China!

 Mr. Thorpe always had very interesting stories to tell and when he told them he kept his eyes closed and lived them as he related them.
 He was a strange but fascinating man, talking of ships to far-away places.
 We all felt very sad when he sold his property.
 The sheds’ roofs caved in with no repairs and Mr. Thorpe was gone away, maybe to the Orient.
 We never found out.
 I can still see him leaning back in his chair with his eyes closed and relating the interesting tales of China, firelight dancing across the cabin.

-On-line census and genealogy records tracing Charles Thorpe, via the Seattle Public Library’s website.
+Census and genealogy records: tracing Charles Thorpe, via the Seattle Public Library’s website.

-Our Lady of the Lake Catholic Church, 8900 35th Ave NE, historical records.
+Historic records: Our Lady of the Lake Catholic Church, 8900 35th Ave NE.

 Recollections of early Wedgwood residents including Marjorie Mock Whitworth, Johnny Hoetmer, Alice Goodwin Hoffmann, Ruth Shauer Jameson and Dora Verhamme Nicklas; these are all people who grew up in the (future) Wedgwood neighborhood and who remembered Mr. Thorpe.

-Tax assessment rolls of 1900 through 1925, Puget Sound Regional Archives, Bellevue, WA.
+Property tax assessment rolls of the years 1900 through 1925, Puget Sound Regional Archives, Bellevue, WA.